project-n-oss/sidekick/AWS_SDK.md

 <a name="java"></a>
 ## Java

 Currently the Java sdk by default uses the [streamin signature](https://docs.aws.amazon.com/AmazonS3/latest/API/sigv4-streaming.html) when uploading objects.
-Sidekick does not currenlty support and you need to disable the chunk encoding when creating the client as shown below
+Sidekick does not currenlty support this and you need to disable the chunk encoding when creating the client as shown below.

 ``` java
 import com.amazonaws.AmazonServiceException;